 Method #2: Treat your keyboard like a constellation

 These two methods can generate random, secure passwords that are easy to remember.
 In addition to strong passwords, experts also recommend turning on multi-factor authentication.
-A wide variety of websites support multi-factor authentication today, including Dropbox, Gmail, and most banking websites.
+Many websites support multi-factor authentication today, including Dropbox, Gmail, and most banking websites.
 While there’s no fool-proof way to prevent hackers from gaining access to your data, these steps reduce your risk.

 Stay Socially Connected